 Because parameterization of many model processes (e.g., natural mortality, fishing mortality) in TCSAM02 is fairly flexible, it is worthwhile discussing how model processes and their associated parameters are configured in TCSAM02 before discussing details of the model processes themselves.
 Each type of model process has a set of (potentially estimable) model parameters and other information associated with it, but different "elements" of a model process can be defined that apply, for example, to different segments of the population and/or during different time blocks.
 In turn, several "elements" of a model parameter associated with a model process may also be defined (and applied to different elements of the process).
-At least one combination of model parameters and other information associated with a model process element must be defined.
+At least one combination of model parameters and other information associated with a model process must be defined-i.e., one process element must be defined.